-- (a) where it concerns a decision relating to binding information referred to in Article 13(1); - (b) in the event of refusal of the benefit of a tariff quota where the specified tariff quota volume is reached, as referred to in Article 145(4), first subparagraph; - (c) where the nature or the level of a threat to the security and safety of the Union and its residents, to human, animal or plant health, to the environment or to consumers so requires; - (d) where the decision aims at securing the implementation of another decision on which the applicant has been given the opportunity to express his or her point of view, without prejudice to the law of the Member State concerned; - (e) where it would prejudice investigations initiated for the purpose of combating fraud; - (f) in other specific cases. - 7.
+- (a) where it concerns a decision relating to binding information referred to in Article 13(1); - (b) in the event of refusal of the benefit of a tariff quota where the specified tariff quota volume is reached, as referred to in Article 145(4), first subparagraph; - (c) where the nature or the level of a threat to the security and safety of the Union and its residents, to human, animal or plant health, to the environment or to consumers so requires; - (d) where the decision aims at securing the implementation of another decision on which the applicant has been given the opportunity to express his or her point of view, without prejudice to the law of the Member State concerned; - (e) where it would prejudice investigations initiated for the purpose of combating fraud;

+(ea) where the application does not meet the conditions for its acceptance;

+- (f) in other specific cases. - 7.
 A decision which adversely affects the applicant shall set out the grounds on which it is based and shall refer to the right of appeal provided for in Article 16. - 8.
-The Commission is empowered to adopt delegated acts in accordance with Article 261, to supplement this Regulation by determining: - (a) the exceptions for designating the competent customs office referred to in paragraph 1, third subparagraph, of this Article; - (b) the conditions for the acceptance of an application, referred to in paragraph 2 of this Article; - (c) the cases where the time limit to take a specific decision, including the possible extension of that time-limit, differs from the time limits referred to in paragraph 3 of this Article; - (d) the cases, referred to in paragraph 4 of this Article, where the decision takes effect from a date which is different from the date on which the applicant receives it or is deemed to have received it: - (e) the cases, referred to in paragraph 5 of this Article, where the decision is not valid without limitation of time; - (f) the duration of the period referred to in paragraph 6, first subparagraph, of this Article; - (g) the specific cases, referred to in paragraph 6, second subparagraph, point (f) of this Article - 9.
-The Commission shall specify, by means of implementing acts, the procedure for:

-- (a) the submission and the acceptance of the application for a decision, referred to in paragraphs 1 and 2; - (b) taking the decision referred to in this Article, including, where appropriate, as regards the right to be heard and the consultation of other Member States concerned.
+The Commission is empowered to adopt delegated acts in accordance with Article 261, to supplement this Regulation by determining: - (a) the data required for applications and decisions referred to in this Article the exceptions for designating the competent customs office referred to in paragraph 1, third subparagraph, of this Article; - (b) the conditions for the acceptance of an application, referred to in paragraph 2 of this Article;

+- (c) the cases where the time limit to take a specific decision, including the possible extension of that time-limit, differs from the time limits referred to in paragraph 3 of this Article; - (d) the cases, referred to in paragraph 4 of this Article, where the decision takes effect from a date which is different from the date on which the applicant receives it or is deemed to have received it; - (e) the cases, referred to in paragraph 5 of this Article, where the decision is not valid without limitation of time; - (f) the duration of the period referred to in paragraph 6, first subparagraph, of this Article; - (g) the specific cases, referred to in paragraph 6, second subparagraph, point (f) of this Article. - 9.
+The Commission shall specify, by means of implementing acts, [the procedure] for: - (a) the submission and the acceptance of the application for a decision, referred to in paragraphs 1 and 2; - (b) taking the decision referred to in this Article, including, where appropriate, as regards the right to be heard and the consultation of other Member States concerned.